Our Omega-3 Expert Answers Your Questions…

 GNC: Triple Strength Fish Oil is the best product GNC has.
 It is enteric-coated and has 900mg Omega-3.
 It is much better than most fish oil supplements found at grocery and drug stores but still, I do not recommend this product because it has only 60% Omega-3.

-The mg of total Omega-3 is very important, but also, the PERCENT Omega-3 purity is very important if you are trying to reduce triglycerides or manage blood fats.
-60% Omega-3 (GNC) will not improve triglycerides.
-Even 70% will only have a small effect.
+The mg of total Omega-3 is very important, but also, the PERCENT Omega-3 purity is very important if you are trying to reduce the number of pills needed to effect change.

 What fish oil labels won’t say

 The label will not say the purity of Omega-3 in percentage.
 You will have to calculate it or call up the manufacturer.